MEET THE TEAM

 Researcher in Residence

-Saranya brings her passion for community building to the many roles she's held at EGC.
-Now, as a Researcher in Residence, she explores how churches can optimize their spaces for missional impact, community vitality, and long-term sustainability.
-Her hope is to ignite new possibilities for houses of worship in the city and strengthen the ties between faith, service, and urban development through the power of collaboration.
+Saranya brings her passion for community building to the various roles she has held at EGC.
+As a Researcher in Residence, she now explores how churches can optimize their spaces for missional impact, community vitality, and long-term sustainability.
+She hopes to ignite new possibilities for houses of worship in the city and strengthen the ties between faith, service, and urban development through the power of collaboration.

-Saranya finds joy in being a resident of Dorchester: hosting people in her home, enjoying the local spots, and participating in community life in the neighborhood.
+Saranya finds joy in being a resident of Dorchester, where she hosts people in her home, enjoys the local spots, and participates in community life in the neighborhood.
 She relishes in the diverse tapestry of people, cultures, and cuisines, celebrating the beauty and richness they bring to her life daily.

 Andrew Tsou